Med16-11/365daysOfCode/README.md

 # 365daysOfCode
-I will share my coding journey of 365 days
+I will share my coding journey of 365 days.